Spray Foam Removal Cost

 Checklist: Hiring a Spray Foam Removal Specialist

-Spray foam removal is a specialist job, and not something you can risk with a DIY approach.
+Professional spray foam removal is a specialist job, and not something you can risk with DIY removal.
 It’s important to hire an expert who knows exactly what they’re doing.

 • Are they experienced?
 It’s important to check whether they’re familiar with both open-cell and closed-cell foam.